Medusas71/Sailing-In-Space/TESTING.md

     <p>&nbsp;</p>

 4. As a fan, I would like to see the band live at an upcoming gig:
-    * This is achieved by viewing the "Upcoming Events" on the "Home Page - index.html" and clicking the See more link.
+    * This is achieved by viewing the "Upcoming Events" on the "Home Page - index.html" and clicking the "See more" link.
+The user is taken to the "Gigs" page where they can see what events are upcoming.
     * This is also achieved by clicking the "Gigs" navigation link at the top of each page in the fixed header and viewing all upcoming events.
     <p>&nbsp;</p>